Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 Batteries, inverters, and quote bundles

 Installers often quote solar + battery + inverter as one package.
-That is fine, but you should still understand what each part is doing.
+That is fine, but you should still understand what each part is doing and whether the battery is actually worth it for your situation.

 If you want the plain-English inverter mental model: